toshi0383/TVMLKitchen/README.md

 First, put your Alert.xml.js to your app's main bundle.

-Next, in your AppDelegate's `didFinishLaunchingWithOptions:`, prepare your Kitchen.
+Next, prepare your Kitchen in AppDelegate's `didFinishLaunchingWithOptions:`.
 ```
 Kitchen.prepare(launchOptions)
 ```

-Launch your Alert template anywhere and anytime.
+Launch the template from anywhere and anytime.

 ```
 Kitchen.serve(jsFile:"Alert.xml.js")
 ```

-Kitchen automatically looks for the jsFile in your main bundle, and pushes it to navigationController.
+Kitchen automatically looks for the jsFile in your Main Bundle, and pushes it to navigationController.

 ## Advanced setup